123mpozzi/skin-statistical/README.md

 To import a dataset, place it into the `dataset` folder and rename its root directory to match its name from the list above.
 For HGR, the downscaled versions of HGR2A and HGR2B are used, so it is referred to as HGR_small in the program, and so must be its folder.

+Datasets are not needed to perform predictions on a random image, models are enough (see command `python main.py image` in the previous section).

 ## Bibliography
 1. >   Phung, S., Bouzerdoum, A., & Chai, D. (2005).
 Skin segmentation using color pixel